SelectQueryBuilder

 .groupBy("e.user_id")

-.having("event_count", ">", param(1, "Int64"));having accepts the same callback overloads as where.
+.having("event_count", ">", param(1, "Int64"));having accepts the same callback overloads as where, including the

 groupBy(...expressions)